John E. Scarbrough, Ph.D.

 Jeffrey Galner, MBA

 Jeff Galner is LAI’s comptroller.
 He also applies his financial training in support of LAI’s work in the area of structured settlements.
 In that role, he is responsible for interfacing with defendants and plaintiffs, developing settlement proposals and handling the documents involved in the closing process.
 After receiving his B.A. in economics from Tufts University, Mr. Galner worked as a financial advisor for MetLife.
 Most recently, he served as Director of Operations for an asset management firm in New York.
-He recently received his MBA with a concentration in management from the University of Connecticut.
+He received his MBA with a concentration in management from the University of Connecticut.

 Laura Day, MBA